-“To think that next spring Trump could be attending the White House Correspondents’ Association dinner as the commander in chief renders one almost speechless,” Vanity Fair editor Graydon Carter wrote in an issue of the magazine that published shortly before Election Day.
+“To think that next spring Trump could be attending the White House Correspondents’ Association dinner as the commander in chief renders one almost speechless,” Vanity Fair Editor Graydon Carter wrote in an issue of the magazine that published shortly before Election Day.

-On Sunday, White House spokeswoman Sarah Huckabee Sanders acknowledged on ABC’s “This Week” that there had been tensions between the president and the media.
+When Trump abruptly announced last year that he would not attend the 2017 dinner, he offered no explanation.
+Then-White House spokeswoman Sarah Huckabee Sanders acknowledged on ABC’s “This Week” that there had been tensions between the president and the media.

 Trump would skip the dinner to instead “spend the night focused on what he can do to help better America,” Sanders said.

 “You know, one of the things we say in the South [is] ‘If a Girl Scout egged your house, would you buy cookies from her?’
 I think that this is a pretty similar scenario,” Sanders added.
 “There’s no reason for him to go in and sit and pretend like this is going to be just another Saturday night.”